Hugo Bleicher

 Hugo Bleicher (August 9, 1899 – August, 1982) was a sergeant in Nazi Germany's Abwehr (military intelligence agency) assigned to the Geheime Feldpolizei (secret field police) in German-occupied France during World War II.
-Described as a "super spy-catcher," Bleicher infiltrated resistance networks in France and was responsible for the arrest of more than one hundred French resistors and British Special Operations Executive (SOE) agents.
+Described as a "super spy-catcher, Bleicher infiltrated resistance networks in France and was responsible for the arrest of more than one hundred French resisters and British Special Operations Executive (SOE) agents.
 Most of the SOE agents he captured were later executed.
+Bleicher was known by many aliases: Monsieur Jean, Jean Verbeck, Jean Castel, Colonel Henri, and Colonel Heinrich."

 Early life

 Hugo Ernst Bleicher was born in Tettnang, Germany on 9 August 1899.
 He was the son of a businessman.
 In World War I, he was drafted into the German army.
 He was captured by the British near the Somme River and interned as a prisoner of war.
 He escaped four times, but was recaptured each time.
-After the war he worked for a export company in Hamburg and from 1925 to 1928 in Morocco.
+After the war he worked for an export company in Hamburg and from 1925 to 1928 in Morocco.
 On return to Hamburg, he lived the normal life of a businessman, marrying in 1929.
 The couple had a child in 1939.
 He was not involved in politics, but interested in languages.